- Apply to UW

 or phone when the change has been made.

 Why: Unless you keep the advisor initially assigned to you upon admittance into the program, you will need this form to designate your chosen academic advisor.

 Why: You cannot graduate without filling out this form.
-You should submit it before the semester of your graduation, ideally in your second or third semester for MS students and in your third or fourth semester for PhD students (your Program of Study must be filed prior to taking your Preliminary PhD Exam.
+The form must be filled out by the end of the second semester of your graduate work.
+Your Program of Study Form must be filed prior to taking your Preliminary PhD Exam.
 More information can be found here.

 Use: This form enables you to officially designate your thesis/dissertation committee members.

 Why: You need a committee!
 You cannot have a program of study without a committee to assist you in planning your program.

 Use: This document provides all the information you need for formatting your thesis/dissertation.

 Why: Not the most thrilling read, but loaded with important information (e.g., margin and font requirements, abstract format, etc.).

 Use: This document provides UW and the Chemistry Department that you have taken your Preliminary

 Exams.
 It must filed whether or not you pass or fail.
 The form must be signed by all